SamueleBolotta/Fitting-excitatory-and-inhibitory-currents/README.md

 - "Fit inhibitory current".
 This script will fit a simulated inhibitory current, generated with "Simulate I current".
 You'll get accurate values that you'll later use to constrain the fit for the compound current problem.

 - "Fit compound current".
-This script will try to solve the hardest problem: fitting a simulated compound current, generated with "Simulate compound current".
+This script will try to fit a simulated compound current, generated with "Simulate compound current".
 It'll use information from the previous two fits to be as accurate as possible.